emojidex/emojidex-web/README.md

 #### options.onComplete
 Type: `Function` Default: `undefined`

-Calls the defined method after a pallet has been set to an element.
+Calls the defined method after a palette has been set to an element.

 Building
 ========